- Need Advice?

 - Give consumers clear information about the goods or services they are selling.

 - Have user-friendly, straightforward and quick procedures for dealing with customer complaints.

 Why should I use a garage that is subscribed to the code?

-All subscribing garages are subject to RAC compliance checks and have to operate in accordance with the promises set out in the Service & Repair Code.
+All subscribing garages are subject to AA Inspections and have to operate in accordance with the promises set out in the Service & Repair Code.